12 Interesting Jobs in Finance

 - Financial Analyst

-Financial analysis is a skill that offers lots of potential for job opportunities.
-In a recent analysis of labor market data from Bentley University, this skill had the second highest number of job openings in the finance industry.
+Financial analysis is a skill that offers lots of potential for job opportunities, consistently ranking near the top in number of job openings in the finance industry.

 - Chief Financial Officer (CFO)

 CFOs lead and manage the overall financial dealings of companies.
-Tracking profit and loss, then strategizing how to make the company more profitable are the main tasks of CFOs.
+Main tasks include tracking profit and loss, then strategizing how to make the company more profitable.
 Management experience is needed to direct staff on how to maximize the finances of the company, which may include various departments or divisions.

 Check out this list of well-known CFOs with MBA degrees.